vmstio/docs/content/projects/vmcrawl.md

 ## User Agent

-The vmcrawl user agent can be identified as: `python-requests/2.31.0 (vmcrawl/0.1; +https://docs.vmst.io/projects/crawler)`
+The vmcrawl user agent can be identified as: `vmcrawl/0.1 (https://docs.vmst.io/projects/crawler)`

-The specific version of python-request may be different depending on the system vmcrawl runs on.

 ### robots.txt